near/community/meetings/contract-runtime-wg.md

 Short- and medium-term goal: Safe and highly performant contract execution runtime for Near;
 Long-term goal: Near-independent and non-specific to Near contract execution runtime for general blockchains.

+## 01.04.2021

+Done:
+  * preloading and pipelining are done, but not integrated.
+  * Wasmer 1.0 failure turner out to be ops related
+  * native + singlepass benchmarked to be not so much better than JIT 🎉
+  * we have better mental model of performance

+In Progress:
+  * Wasmer error reworking (to distinguish between deterministic & non-deterministic errors)
+  * EVM contract benchmark almost done
+  * rkyv supoort in wasmer (need to move to JIT?)
+  * make costs profiling safe to enable by default

+Planned:
+  * simple compilation on deployment
+  * reproduce particular contract execution locally from a transaction explorer

+### Status

+## 25.04.2021

+No meeting

 ## 18.03.2021

 ### Status